susisu/est-ocaml/README.md

 | `asort` | vector → vector           | sort (ascending order)                             |
 | `dsort` | vector → vector           | sort (descending order)                            |

-The mathematical functions which takes numbers also accept numeric vectors.
+The mathematical functions which take numbers also accept numeric vectors.
 For example, `sign [2, -3, 0]` produces `[1, -1, 0]`.

 ### Config file
-The config file `~/.estconfig` is convenient to specify the options that you commonly use.
+A config file `~/.estconfig` is convenient to specify the options that you usually use.
-The options in the config file are written in S-expression.
+The options in the config file are written as an S-expression.

-This is a template of the config file (`;` is used to comment out a line).
+This is a template of a config file (`;` is used to comment out a line).

 ```lisp
 (